openlookeng/hetu-core/hetu-docs/en/connector/hana.md

 Overview
 --------

 The Hana connector allows querying and creating tables on an external Hana database.
-This can be used to join data between different systems like Hana and Hive, or between two different Hana instances.
+This can be used to join data between different systems such as Hana and Hive, or between two different Hana instances.

 Configurations
 --------------

 ### Basic configuration

-First of all, we should finish the following steps before you start to use hana connector.
+First of all, follow the steps before you start to use Hana connector:

 -   JDBC Connection details to connect to the SAP HANA

-It should be written in form of a regular openLooKeng connector config (eg. hana.properties for a openLooKeng catalog named hana).
+It should be written in form of a regular openLooKeng connector configuration (for example, **hana.properties** for a openLooKeng catalog named Hana).
 The file should contain the following contents, replacing the connection properties as appropriate for your setup.

 Base property setting: